Piers Park: The bulldozers and Wood Island Park

-MassPort's Promise--Finally Implemented
+MassPort's promise—finally implemented

-In 1966, under direction from then Governor John Volpe, MassPort had made a commitment to replace the recreational facilities that would be lost to the sacrifice of the Olmsted park.
+In 1966, under direction from then governor John Volpe, MassPort had made a commitment to replace the recreational facilities that would be lost to the sacrifice of the Olmsted park.
 By 1975, Massport had again expanded the airport, consuming the Bird Island tidal area, and the promised park had yet to be produced.
 It took a legislative act and another 20 years to find both an appropriate site and the funding for the replacement park.
 Additionally, it took sustained involvement by local residents.
 Edith deAngelis, starting as president of the East Boston Recreation, Master Planning, Land Use Advisory Council in the late 1960s, was a 'key activist' in developing a masterplan for future development through this period.
 "The politicians weren't helping us," DeAngelis is quoted as saying.
 "They sold us down the river.
 So, we had to do it ourselves."
 DeAngeles and other neighborhood advocates ultimately proposed the transformation of Massport's three derelict piers, an 11-acre site that included the condemned building that had once served as the historic East Boston Immigration Station, for the new park.
-After much negotiation, MassPort agreed to cede a 6.5 acre parcel toward the site's west end for what has become known as phase I of the park.
+After much negotiation, MassPort agreed to cede a 6.5-acre parcel toward the site's west end for what has become known as phase I of the park.
 It was this area that was opened to the public in 1995, and would be known as Piers Park for the next two decades.

 Phase II and III

-Meetings were held in May 2019 to finalize plans for phase II, a planned 4.5 acre of "active use" waterfront park directly adjacent the original Piers Park parcel.
+Meetings were held in May 2019 to finalize plans for phase II, a planned 4.5 acres of "active use" waterfront park directly adjacent the original Piers Park parcel.
+Phase II opened to the public in December 2023.

-A further 3.8-acres site, Piers Park Phase III, would expand the existing Piers Park onto the westward pier along the waterfront off of Marginal Street.
+A further 3.8-acre site, Piers Park Phase III, would expand the existing Piers Park onto the westward pier along the waterfront off of Marginal Street.
 Test borings were initiated in March 2020 to quantify the footing challenges and industrial pollution at the site.
 Several local companies contributed funding, including Converse, Liberty Mutual, State Street Corporation, MassMutual, and Blue Cross Blue Shield of Massachusetts.